All you need to know about Scottish clans history, symbols, organisation, and territories.

 While the Scottish clan system may exist no longer, it’s undeniable that Scots and those of Scottish heritage across the world continue to look upon Scotland as the treasured land of their people.

-Clans were a community with a sense of belonging to their corner of Scotland and an attachment to the land that they swore to protect.
-Much like a clan, our Highland Titles community also shares the investment and attachment to the land, our Nature Reserves, which they have helped to protect when purchasing their souvenir plot of land.
+Just like our Lairds, Lords and Ladies, traditional clans were a community with a sense of belonging to their corner of Scotland and an attachment to the land that they swore to protect.